 - conduct, whether an act or omission, that occurs outside the practice of engineering, that would justify a finding by the Professional Conduct Committee that a person is unfit to remain a member of Engineers Australia, an office bearer or to be registered.

-Complaints against members of Engineers Australia are handled in accordance with Division 4 of the General Regulations 2013 (regulations 2.26-2.35).
+Complaints against members of Engineers Australia are handled in accordance with Part 2 Division 4 of the General Regulations (regulations 1.04 and 2.26-2.35).